 - Bake for about 50-55 minutes for the 10-inch round or rectangular cakes, and 60-70 minutes for the 9-inch cake, until the top is golden and a cake tester or toothpick inserted comes out clean.

-- Important: if the top is browning too quickly, cover it with a piece of aluminum paper after 40-45 minutes of baking.
+- Important: if the top is browning too quickly, cover it with a piece of aluminum foil after 40-45 minutes of baking.
 This will prevent it from darkening further but the cake will still continue to bake.
 Start checking for doneness at the lowest time specified in this recipe and have patience until it’s fully baked.
 It might take a little more (than the highest time specified) depending on your oven, especially for round cakes.

 - Let cool on a wire rack and remove from the pan.
 If you lined the pan, make sure the unlined sides are not sticking to the pan and then lift the paper carefully so the cake is also easily lifted with it.